The short answer is yes; you can reuse mouse traps.

 With different types of mouse traps, it can be confusing how to take proper care of the trap.

-Whether it is a good practice to reuse mouse trap or not, the end goal is to get rid of mice in your home.
+Whether it is a good practice to reuse mouse traps, the end goal is to get rid of mice in your home.

 Cleaning the Mouse Trap

-However, to avoid spreading mouse-transmitted diseases in your home, you need to clean the trap thoroughly.
+However, to avoid spreading mouse-transmitted diseases in your home, you must clean the trap thoroughly.